-The athlete may put up with mild symptoms for some time before it becomes so bad it prevents them training.
-Pressing in under the heel may trigger pain or be uncomfortable and walking or running will make symptoms worse, whilst rest reduces pain.
+The athlete may put up with mild symptoms for some time before it becomes so bad it prevents them from training.
+Pressing in under the heel may trigger pain or be uncomfortable.
+Walking or running will make symptoms worse, whilst rest reduces pain.

-Causes and prevention
+Causes and Anatomy

 A bruised heel is usually caused by overuse such as repetitive bounding, long distance running, walking or landing heavily on the heel.
 Wearing hard, flat shoes which provide little or no cushioning to the heel bone can increase the likelihood of sustaining this injury.
 It is common in long-distance runners, soldiers during training from constant marching and sports involving a lot of jumping and landing on the feet.

-The heel bone or calcaneus bone as it is called is protected by a pad of fatty tissue.
-Repeated pounding of the heel can cause the fat pad to flatten and be displaced up the side of the heel leaving a thinner protective layer which may result in bruising of the bone and pain.
+The heel bone, or calcaneus bone as it is called, is protected by a pad of fatty tissue.
+Repeated pounding of the heel can cause the fat pad to flatten and be displaced up the side of the heel, leaving a thinner protective layer which may result in bruising of the bone and pain.

+Rest!
 Rest until there is no more pain.
 This is the most important element of treatment as continuing to walk or run on the injured foot will not allow the injury to heal.
 Rest means complete rest.
 There is no point you stopping running for a week if you put up scaffolding for a living and are on your feet every day.
 Switch to cycling, swimming or any nonweight bearing activity.

-Replace running shoes if they are old.
+- Replace running shoes if they are old.
 A running shoe is designed to last for around 400 miles of running after which the midsoles are weakened through use.
 Read more on choosing running shoes.

 They can advise on insoles, orthotics or heel pads to protect the fat pad in the heel and correct any biomechanical problems of the foot.
 They may tape the heel to provide additional protection and support whilst healing.

 The aim of taping for a bruised heel is to compress the soft tissue under the heel increasing the natural cushioning of the foot and protect the heel from impact.
 Taping the heel can provide pain relief by compressing the soft tissue under the heel, giving more protection to the bone.
 A simple roll of 2.5cm/1-inch nonstretch zinc oxide tape is all that is needed.

 Watch expert interview video on heel pain from sports podiatrist Ian Sadler.